Richard A. Elion, MD; Glenn Jordan Treisman, MD, PhD

 Jointly provided by Partners for Advancing Clinical Education (PACE) and Integritas Communications.

 This activity is supported by an independent educational grant from Gilead Sciences, Inc.

-This activity is intended for HIV specialists engaged in the care of patients with HIV.
+This activity is intended for infectious disease and HIV specialists engaged in the care of patients with HIV.

 After completing this activity, the participant should be better able to: